Wordpress-Development/wordpress-widgets-bootstrapped/README.md

 1. Download this plugin and upload it in your wordpress admin dashboard
 2. Activate a Bootstrap theme if you haven't already
+3. Activate Widget Output Filters when prompted
-3. Add any of the supported widgets to a registered sidebar.
+4. Add any of the supported widgets to a registered sidebar.

 ## Core Widgets Support